CostyRo/ArduinoProject/README.md

 I started to make this project because i wanted to see if i like the hardware part and if embedded development is for me.

-This project was made to practice my skills learnt on Arduino, firstly the project have 3 states:
+This project was made to practice my skills learned on Arduino, firstly the project has 3 states:

 1. Info about temperature and humidity
 2. Calculator app